Fires & Explosions

 Schedule a Free Consultation Today

-Contact the Ontario construction site accident attorneys at McCune Wright Arevalo, LLP if you’ve been injured in a worksite incident.
+Contact the Ontario construction site accident attorneys at McCune Law Group if you’ve been injured in a worksite incident.
 Our innovative legal team can maximize your claim by collecting evidence, interviewing witnesses, and developing a comprehensive case strategy that proves your injuries occurred during the course and scope of your employment.
 We aren’t afraid to negotiate or litigate against powerful insurance companies if it means securing a reasonable settlement or verdict on your behalf.

-Contact McCune Wright Arevalo, LLP at (909) 345-8110 to schedule a free consultation for your fire or explosions accident case.
+Contact McCune Law Group at (909) 345-8110 to schedule a free consultation for your fire or explosions accident case.